 As they’re not permanently installed onto the site, relocatable modular buildings can be easily moved once their purpose has been served and delivered to its next location in a short amount of time.

 As the name suggests, Permanent Modular Construction (PMC) are buildings that are designed to be permanently assembled on-site and are typically larger than temporary buildings.
 Permanent modular buildings can be built to serve virtually any function but are most commonly used for:

-All modular buildings have two basic components: the on-site component, and the off-site component.
+All modular buildings or modular structures have two basic components: the on-site component, and the off-site component.
 The on-site component consists of all the work that needs to be done on the project site.
 This usually includes site work, earthwork, utilities, infrastructure, foundations, and other below-grade structures.
 If applicable, it may also include above-grade structures, including, cellars, basements, parking facilities, plinths and platforms.
-The off-site component consists of modular units built in the a factory and then transported to, and assembled upon the platform constructed on-site.
+The off-site component consists of modular units built in a factory and then transported to, and assembled upon the platform constructed on-site.

 Whether you choose the full Turnkey option or elect to just have Deluxe handle the off-site component, building the modular units for you, is up to you.

 What sets modular construction apart from traditional methods is that as much as 80% of the total construction takes place within a controlled facility.